-The Academy for Theatre and Dance is managed by one director who is ultimately responsible for the whole organization: both artistic and organizational policy and results.
+The Academy of Theater and Dance is managed by a single director who is ultimately responsible for the entire organisation: for both the artistic and business organizational policy and results.

-He has delegated responsibility for the quality and development of education to the artistic directors of the different study programmes.
-The director is head of the Academy Board and reports periodically to the Board of Directors.
-He receives support from the Operational Management Team, Education Policy and Student Welfare Team, and is chairman of the Academy Board.
+He has delegated the responsibility for the quality and development of the education to the artistic leaders of the various study programmes.
+He reports periodically to the Executive Board, is supported by the Operational Management Team, Education Policy and Student Welfare Team, and is chairman of the Academy Board.

-The study programmes are divided into three domains: Dance, Theatre and Masters (DAS):
+The programs are divided into three domains: Dance, Theater and Masters (DAS):

-• Masters: DAS Theatre, DAS Choreography and DAS Creative Producing.
-This domain is situated at the DAS Graduate School of which the lectorate Performing Arts In Transition and research is also a part.
+- Masters: DAS Theater, DAS Choreography and Das Creative Producing.
+This domain is located in DAS Graduate School, which also includes the Performing arts in transition and research lectorate.

-The Academy Board meets once every four weeks and consists of the director, the lector, the head of financial affairs, representatives of the study programmes (two per domain), two representatives of the operational management team and the faculty secretary.
-The Academy Board decides on policy issues that determine the course of the academy as institute and the context in which it operates.
+The Academy Board meets approximately five times a year and consists of the director, the lecturer, the head of financial management, representatives of the programs (two per domain), representatives of the management team (two) and the faculty secretary.
+Decisions are made in the Academy Board that provide guidelines and frameworks for the policy of the entire academy.

-The director meets periodically with the directors of the other faculties and the Board of Directors in the Strategic AHK Consultation and with representatives of teachers and students in the co-determination councils: the Academy Council and the Study Programme Committees of each domain.
+The director meets periodically with the directors of other faculties and the Executive Board in the Strategic Consultation AHK and with representatives of lecturers and students in the participation bodies: the Academy Council and the Program Committees per domain.

-In addition, he confers regularly with the directors of fellow study programmes in the Netherlands in the Network Theatre and the Network Dance, the consultative body of art teacher training (KVDO) and representatives from the work field (in the Advice Committee).
+In addition, he regularly consults with the directors of the fellow programs in the Netherlands in the Network Theater and the Network Dance and the consultations of the art teacher training programs (KVDO) and with representatives from the professional field (in the Advisory Committee).